Keyfactor/godaddy-caplugin/docsource/configuration.md

 ## Overview

-The GoDaddy AnyCA REST plugin extends the capabilities of the [GoDaddy Certificate Authority (CA)](https://www.godaddy.com/web-security/ssl-certificate) to Keyfactor Command via the Keyfactor AnyCA REST Gateway.
+The GoDaddy AnyCA REST plugin extends the capabilities of the [GoDaddy Certificate Authority (CA)](https://www.godaddy.com/web-security/ssl-certificate) to Keyfactor Command via the Keyfactor .
 The plugin represents a fully featured AnyCA REST Plugin with the following capabilies:
 * CA Sync:
     * Download all certificates issued to the customer by the GoDaddy CA.
 * Certificate enrollment for all published GoDaddy Certificate SKUs: